Copycat Olive Garden Salad Dressing That Tastes Like You “Borrowed” It From the Restaurant

 Actual Runs of this Recipe

 I made a salad on Tuesday with the usual ingredients (romaine, carrot, red onion, and pepperoncini) and I packed the dressing in a little jar.
-My family participated in the activity of being casual and. begin “sampling” the salad that contains croutons.
+My family casually began “sampling” the salad and its croutons.
 Almost half the jar had been consumed, and the salad still had not been tossed, ten minutes later.
-That’s how I knew that I was correct about the location.
+That’s how I knew I’d gotten it right.

 On another occasion, I got a little too adventurous and used fancy peppery extra-virgin olive oil.
 I do not mean to be rude but the dressing still tasted good however it did not taste like Olive Garden anymore.
 It seems like I had quite a few opinions on that.
 Try being conservative with the oil if you want the real copycat effect, and let the seasoning do its thing.